Levels and Courses

 The English Language Institute provides classes for students from beginning to advanced level.
 When students start the ELI, they are given a placement test, which determines their level.

 In each level, students take four classes: Reading and Vocabulary, Writing and Grammar, Listening and Speaking, and Culture.
-Each class is five hours per week.
+Each class meets for five hours per week.
 Full-time students are in class a total of 20 class hours per week.

 ELI COURSE OVERVIEW